freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 [^4-8ghz]: Why 4-8 GHz?
 The rationale behind common qubit frequencies. https://quantumobserver.substack.com/p/why-4-8-ghz

-#### Level 2.
-Single-qubit gate parameters (Rabi & Ramsey)
+#### Single-qubit gate parameters (Rabi & Ramsey)

 The goal is to determine the pulse parameters to perform `NOT` gate (at least).
 The experiment is called Rabi Oscillation.
 The qubit first has to be put into the ground state `0`, therefore we must have completed the spectroscopy part first.
 From here, a drive pulse is applied with varying duration or amplitude.
 The probability of measuring `|1\rangle`$ is plotted against the varied parameter.
 The resulting plot shows a sinusoidal oscillation (a "Rabi oscillation").
 Certain pairs of amplitude and duration are derived from the results and stored as part of the calibration data.

-#### Level 3.
-Single-qubit pulses, two-qubit tuning, and more
+#### Single-qubit pulses, two-qubit tuning, and more

 Next we build up on the initial results and find next pieces of the puzzle, such as:

 - Single-qubit errors, i.e. properties of a special operation that compensates for occasional leakage from state `1` into higher states.
 - Two-qubit tuning for gates such as `CNOT` and `CZ`.
 This is often the most complex and time-consuming part, because the process involves multiple parameters.
+- Measurement.
+There may be multiple ways to measure the state of a qubit, and each one is considered an operation with its own set of calibrated values.
 - Active reset.
 One easy way to put a qubit into the ground state is to wait long enough (not long until the state decoheres completely, but long enough within the miniscule timeframe of the coherence time; recall the pulse visualization from chapter 9 — it included a 299000 nanosecond wait time at start of each qubit and coupler).
 An active reset is a special operation that "actively" changes the state to `0` on demand by first measuring the state and then applying a pulse that compensates and achieves the ground state; this is important because it's generally much faster than waiting, so we can save a lot of time at the beginning of a job and use that saved up time to perform more operations in the circuit.
-Understandably, active reset may require specific parameters to be known and calibrated for.
+Understandably, active reset requires at least efficient measurement to be available.
-- Measurement.
-There may be multiple ways to measure the state of a qubit, and each one is considered an operation with its own set of calibrated values.

 Normally, the process would also include measuring some values along the way, such as T1 (simplifying: coherence or "staying alive" time of a component).
 Once initial calibration is complete, we end up with a data structure like this: